 The subscription rights will be evidenced by non-transferable subscription rights certificates.
+Each subscription right will entitle the rights holder to purchase [•] shares of common stock of the Company, upon timely delivery of the required documents and payment of the subscription price.
 Any excess payment will be returned to you, as soon as practicable, without interest or penalty.
-If rights holders wish to exercise their subscription rights, they must do so prior to 5:00 p.m., New York City time, on [•], 2016, the expiration date for the rights offering, subject to extension by the Company in its sole discretion (provided, however, that the Company may not extend the expiration date of the rights offering past November 29, 2016).
+If rights holders wish to exercise their subscription rights, they must do so prior to 5:00 p.m., New York City time, on [•], 2016, the expiration date for the rights offering, subject to extension solely by the Company in its sole discretion.
 After the expiration date, the subscription rights will expire and will have no value.
 See below under "- Expiration of the Rights Offering; Extensions and Amendments."
-You may exercise all or a portion of your basic subscription rights, or you may choose not to exercise any of your basic subscription rights.
-If you do not exercise your basic subscription rights in full, you will not be entitled to exercise your over-subscription privilege.
+You are not required to exercise any or all of your subscription rights.